AnimalLogic/maya-usd/README.md

 ### Releasing
 When you rez-release/rez-unleash, we don't work with the local clone, but look for a git tag in your package.py - and then checkout a fresh copy of maya-usd using that tag, and release it.
 + Currently this is partially working
-+ We need to extend the release process so it tags the maya-usd repo in the same way it tags the repo we're releasing
++ We need to extend the release process so it tags the maya-usd repo in the same way it tags the repo we're releasing.
+For now we can do this manually @todo
++ We should also do the same checks rez does before allowing release of a package - check for uncommitted files, check we're on a release branch etc see https://github.al.com.au/rnd/maya-usd-build/issues/12

 ### Non-interactive use